How To Store

 Source : pexels

-Drying herbs in a frost-free refrigerator is a simple yet effective method to preserve their flavor and color.
-Begin by wrapping the fresh herbs in layers of paper toweling, which helps absorb moisture from the leaves.
-Place the wrapped herbs directly on a shelf in the refrigerator.
+Herbs can be easily dried in a frost-free refrigerator with excellent retention of flavor and color.
+Fresh herbs are wrapped in layers of paper toweling, which absorbs moisture from the leaves.
+Place wrapped herbs on a shelf in the refrigerator.

 8. Salt-Drying